CHRF-Genomics/Paratype/README.md

 --ref_id    Fasta ID of the reference sequence.
 Default is FM200053.1.
 ```

 ### Citation
-This is the beta version of the paratype tool.
-The article that will describe the scheme is coming soon.
+This is the _beta version_ of the **paratype** tool.
+The article that will describe the genotyping scheme is coming soon.
-Meanwhile, please cite using the following DOI:
+Meanwhile, please cite using this [DOI](https://doi.org/10.5281/zenodo.5520408).
-doi.org/10.5281/zenodo.5520408